melvic-ybanez/chi/README.md

 are when their types serve as logical propositions under the Curry-Howard Isomorphism.

 Chi takes in a function signature as a string and generates the function implementation.

+# Setup and Running Chi
+The simplest way to run Chi is by using the stand-alone distribution:
+1. Download the jar file from the current [release](https://github.com/melvic-ybanez/chi/releases).
+2. Go to your download destination.
+3. Run the jar file: `java -jar chi-<version>.jar`

 Running Chi will bring in the REPL, within which you can evaluate as many inputs as you want: